ldjebran/ansible-mcp-tools/README.md

-# Ansible MCP tools
+# Ansible MCP servers

+## Disclaimer

-MCP tools for Ansible services
+These are experimental MCP servers for Ansible services to support Ansible Lightspeed Intelligent Assistant.

-Run the sample_app module

-sample queries:

-- "get the current user information"
-- "get the current user email information"
-- "get the aap controller failed jobs list display the id name started and status fields "
+They are not official Ansible MCP servers and are therefore subject to change or removal.

+They require an instance of Ansible Automation Platform to fully operate.

+Use at your own risk.